Keeping your system up-to-date

 >Reload

-to reload hekate from your microSD card. - From here, you're done and you can boot into CFW.
+to reload hekate from your microSD card. - From here, you're done and you can boot into CFW and update your firmware.
+(See sections below.)

 Updating your firmware